xiaoshuolim/Investigating-motivations-and-feedback-on-social-media-on-psychological-well-being/README.md

 This project contains the following:

+data - csv file for edgelist and excel file for raw responses from participants

-script - R scripts for conducting the analysis and generating all figures in the manuscript
+script - R Markdown Script for conducting the analysis and generating all figures in the manuscript

 output - analytic results in HTML form are here